Intellectual Property and Copyrighted Materials

 - Upon readmission, the student must earn a GPA of 2.0 or above each term to maintain satisfactory standing or will be dismissed.

-- Any student dismissed from a program within the School of Health Sciences for the second time due to academic deficiency cannot reapply to that program for a period of five years.
+- Any student dismissed from a program within the School of Health Sciences for the second time due to academic deficiency cannot reapply to that program for a period of three years.
 Any student dismissed from a program in any School other than the School of Health Sciences for the second time due to academic deficiency cannot reapply to that program for a period of one year.
-Any student may apply for admission to any other program at the College.

 - Students who enroll in a second or subsequent program will have their quality points and credits earned in one program transferred to the new program for all certificate, diploma, or degree credit classes.

 - Overall GPA must be 2.0 or better before graduation can occur.

 - Graduation grade point average is calculated on all courses attempted at SRTC.
 When a course is taken more than once, the final grade will be used in calculating the grade point average for graduation.